SiddharthMalhotra/Code-Signing-PKI-Certificates/README.md

 # Code-Signing-PKI-Certificates
 A repository for malware PKI certificates

-The repository is a collection of artifacts from my Masters Thesis on Code Signing Certificates on the blockchain.
-Please send me an email at codemalhotra@gmail.com for a copy of my thesis.
+The repository is a collection of artifacts from my Masters Thesis at University of Melbourne on Code Signing Certificates on the blockchain.
+Please send me an email at codemalhotra@gmail.com requesting a copy of my thesis and reason for it.
 The repository contains
 - Solidity code written
 - Malware analysis on files from VirusShare